tonym128/tonym128.github.io/_posts/2026-06-21-promptyly-prompt-driven-single-page-apps-with-git-and-hot-reload.markdown

 I also want to introduce native multi-page routing templates and a standard authentication helper to secure shared registry apps out of the box.

-If you want to play around with it or deploy your own local registry, check out the [Promptyly GitHub](https://github.com/tonym128/promptyly)!
+If you want to play around with it, deployment is simplified: you can host the pre-built Docker container for the server/registry and install the local CLI to interact with it.
+Check out the [Promptyly GitHub](https://github.com/tonym128/promptyly) to get started!